roselidev/ca-pa3/GDB.md

 You can print the value of any register.
 The following shows the content of the `%rsi` register that has the second argument.
 You can see that it has the value `640` which is the width of the input image file.

 ```
-(gdb) print $rsi
+(gdb) p $rsi
 $3 = 640
 ```

-The '%rcx' register is used to pass the fourth argument.
+The `%rcx` register is used to pass the fourth argument.
 In this case, it has the value `100` which is the `gap` between adjacent diagonal lines (in pixels).

 ```
-(gdb) print $rcx
+(gdb) p $rcx
 $4 = 100
 ```

-You can print the content of the memory using `x` command.
+You can print the content of the memory using the `x` command.
 Esepcially, you can print 8 bytes in a hexademical format using the `x/8b` command as shown below.
 If you want to see 32 bytes, use the `x/32b` command.
 Initially, the `%rdi` register points to the memory address of the first pixel in the last row of the given input image.
 The first three bytes, `(0x04, 0x04, 0x04)`, represents the color value for blue, green, and red for that pixel, respectively.

 ```
 (gdb) x/8b $rdi